appgate/sdpctl/docs/appliance.md

 ### Cancelling a prepared upgrade
 Once an upgrade is prepared, you can choose to abort the upgrade using the `upgrade cancel` command.
 Running the `cancel` command will remove the uploaded upgrade image and return the appliances to the 'idle' state.

-The `--filter` and `--exclude` can be used to control wether to cancel upgrades on a specified set of appliances.
+The `--include` and `--exclude` can be used to control wether to cancel upgrades on a specified set of appliances.

 In case there are upgrade images uploaded to the primary controller file repository (such as when using the `--host-on-controller` flag while preparing), specifying the `--delete` flag when cancelling will remove all lingering images from the repository as well.